Fall in love with the game all over again in Scotland, the birthplace of golf

 Our experts recommend:

-Add a little extra to your golf vacation in Scotland
+Add a little something extra to your Scottish golf package’

 Aside from the golf, Scotland is an exciting and enchanting country to explore, with so much to see and do.
 From the abundance of historic castles, tartan mills and whisky distilleries, it is a magical land filled with myth and legend.